As the temperatures drop and the days get shorter, the need to tackle your fall closet organization project looms even larger.

 Get all your stored fall and winter clothing items and, once again, reduce what you’re keeping by using the toss/donate/hand-me-down sorting method.
 This will also help you assess what you’ll need to buy for the fall and winter.

 Winter can also be tough on clothing.
-Salt, snow and rain, and highly physical outdoor winter activities (like skiing and tobogganing) will take a toll on your winter outfits.
+Salt, snow rain, and highly physical outdoor winter activities (like skiing and tobogganing) will take a toll on your winter outfits.
 Make sure what you’re keeping is in good shape and still fits.

-One of the benefits of fall closet organization is that it can end up helping those in need.
+One of the benefits of a fall closet organization is that it can end up helping those in need.
 Donated winter clothing that’s been outgrown or simply no longer needed will be greatly appreciated by the less fortunate at the exact time of year it’s really needed.

 Organized Interiors is proud to be a participant in The Children’s Breakfast Clubs 2017-2018 Winter Coat Drive.
 Clean, good quality, new, or gently-used winter coats and warm winter clothing can be donated at the Coat Drive drop-off centre in our showroom from November 2017 to March 2018.